gergokutu/fun-client/README.md

-# :movie: Movie App :movie:
+# :movie-camera: Movie App :movie-camera:
 With this app you can check the details a bunch of movies and play a card flipping memory game.

 ### Technologies used